 Codes assigned: authority, peer review, anatomy

 All responses were initially coded independently by at least two of the authors.
-Both sets of independent coding were compared among the whole group and any coding differences were discussed until consensus was reached.
-During this process, codes were further negotiated and refined, which sometimes resulted in the need to to go back to re-code.
+Both sets of independent coding were compared among the whole group, and any coding differences were discussed until consensus was reached.
+During this process, codes were further negotiated and refined, which sometimes resulted in the need to go back to re-code.

 Eventually, all of the student responses and codes were combined into one master spreadsheet and uploaded into Overview, a data mining application that allowed us to group responses by code or visualize data in a word cloud.
 These tools, as well as concept mapping applications, aided our thematic analysis.